CAMeL-Lab/samer-arabic-readability/readme.md

 Our paper is organized in terms of *layered experiments* of different models.
 Therefore, we first prepare the data and individual models, and then combine them in the final experiments.

-We include three scripts to do this:
+We include two scripts to do this:
 1. `data_preparation/run_data_prep.sh` prepares all data needed.
 2. `models/train_and_test_models.sh` saves models and results on our dataset.

-3. ----- provides results for the different layered models.
+Then, run the `final_techniques.ipynb` notebook to see the comparisons between the layered techniques.

 ### License
 This repo is available under the MIT license.